purpleraven/grails-cows-cache-plugin/README.md

 # grails-cows-cache-plugin

-The plugin provides possibility to use Spring Cache together with Hibernate second level cache and EHCache
+The plugin provides possibility to use Spring Cache together with Hibernate L2 cache and EHCache

 Interesting things:
 * Provided SimpleCacheKeyGenerator can be used as Spring customCacheKeyGenerator.
 Just add `customCacheKeyGenerator(SimpleCacheKeyGenerator)` in resource.groovy